 Louie W. See, a Wyoming native, received a B.S. in civil engineering from the University of Wyoming in 1955.
 After graduation he accepted a position with the Bureau of Reclamation his first project was work on the Glendo Dam.
 During his civil engineering career Louie was employed by the Bureau of Reclamation, Federal Aviation Administration and the U.S. Navy.
 After retiring from the Navy, he worked on a variety of projects in Guam.
 Sigrid See, also a Wyoming native and talented puppeteer, established this scholarship to assist the students in the College of Engineering.

-Helen and Jim Smith Scholarship in Honor of the College of Engineering Hall of Fame
+Helen and James Smith - Honoring the College of Engineering Hall of Fame

 This endowed scholarship was established to recognize members of the College of Engineering Hall of Fame and is awarded to an engineering student on the basis of leadership, creativity and scholarship.
 The initial endowment was provided by Helen and Jim Smith, along with additional contributions by their family and the family and friends of Hall of Fame members.
 Jim was Professor of Agricultural Engineering for 12 years.
 He was active in teaching and conducted research on the environmental impacts of disturbed lands.
 Helen and Jim participated in international programs in India, Pakistan (Afghanistan), Egypt, Mexico, Germany, and Italy, and in 1987-88 Jim was a Fellow at the University of Nairobi (Kenya).